-- To consolidate a remuneration policy for the Board of Directors, based on moderation, effective dedication and alignment with long-term strategies and interests of the company and its shareholders. - > To consolidate the practice of presenting to the Annual General Meeting of Shareholders, for approval, a remuneration policy, annual remuneration and annual remuneration report for the Board of Directors. - > To guarantee quality and efficiency in operation and performance of the Board of Directors, Chairman of the Board and the company's CEO and Board committees, through an annual assessment, ensuring that support and assistance is received from independent external advisors. - > To arrange continuous training for directors in various fields and activities of the company, through an annual training and information plan. - > To guarantee an orderly succession of the company's CEO, guaranteeing continuity and sustainability in the company. - > To establish the necessary mechanisms and instruments to ensure that the company identifies, analyzes and adopts, as necessary, the best practices, principles and recommendations in good corporate governance matters, following the principle of excellence in its actions, adopted by the company.

-- To guarantee transparency and utmost quality in information, in such a way that the company's public information is presented in a clear, complete, simple, orderly and comprehensible manner for the various stakeholders. - > To review, update and improve, on a permanent basis and further to international standards, the content and structure of the corporate website. - To encourage awareness of the principles and values behind the company's Corporate Governance Policy, both internally within the organization and externally among all stakeholders.
+- To consolidate the practice of presenting to the Annual General Meeting of Shareholders, for approval, a remuneration policy, annual remuneration and annual remuneration report for the Board of Directors. - To guarantee quality and efficiency in operation and performance of the Board of Directors, Chairman of the Board and the company's CEO and Board committees, through an annual assessment, ensuring that support and assistance is received from independent external advisors. - To arrange continuous training for directors in various fields and activities of the company, through an annual training and information plan. - To guarantee an orderly succession of the company's CEO, guaranteeing continuity and sustainability in the company. - To establish the necessary mechanisms and instruments to ensure that the company identifies, analyzes and adopts, as necessary, the best practices, principles and recommendations in good corporate governance matters, following the principle of excellence in its actions, adopted by the company. - To guarantee transparency and utmost quality in information, in such a way that the company's public information is presented in a clear, complete, simple, orderly and comprehensible manner for the various stakeholders. - To review, update and improve, on a permanent basis and further to international standards, the content and structure of the corporate website. - To encourage awareness of the principles and values behind the company's Corporate Governance Policy, both internally within the organization and externally among all stakeholders.